strawmanpoems/strawman/poems/018_gloves.md

-coals   weeds   dirt   soil  mud  roots   axe   rope   lumber   wire   cable stone   logs   docks   fish they remember the days i hurt and hold my damaged flesh and know my blood well they remember when i had to lift the motorcycle into the truck and they remember when i say goodbye they remember the icy days and know they weren't made for warmth
+coals   weeds   dirt   soil  mud  roots   axe   rope   lumber   wire   cable stone   logs   docks   fish they remember the days i hurt and hold my damaged flesh and know my blood well they remember when i say goodbye they remember the icy days and know they weren't made for warmth